RRH Portreath: Chemical weapons centre

 The base reverted to its local name Nancekuke and became an outstation of Chemical Defence Establishment (CDE) Porton Down.
 Manufacture of the nerve agent Sarin in a pilot production facility commenced there in the early 1950s, producing about 20 tons of the nerve agent from 1954 until 1956.
 Nancekuke became an important factory for stockpiling the UK's Chemical Defences during the Cold War.
 Periodically, small amounts of VX were also produced at Nancekuke.
 Production of VX agent was intended mainly for laboratory test purposes, but also to validate plant designs and optimise chemical processes for potential mass-production.
 However, full-scale mass-production of VX agent never took place.
 In the late 1950s, the chemical weapons production plant at Nancekuke was mothballed, but was maintained through the 1960s and 1970s in a state whereby production of chemical weapons could easily re-commence if required.

 In 2000 it was reported that former workers at the Nancekuke base had died as a result of exposure to nerve gas, and the matter was raised in the Houses of Parliament.
-It was alleged by The Independent that toxic materials had been dumped in nearby mineshafts.
-Works to cleanse the site began in 2003.
+Works to cleanse the site of toxic materials began in 2003.